CMCDragonkai/.dotfiles-nixos/README.md

 nix-env -iA env.base
 ```

-Now you can got to TTY7 and continue the installation.
+Now you can go to TTY7 and continue the installation.

 If you have problems, go back to TTY1 and fix them.